 Linters

-Flipper Desktop comes with a variety of ESLint checks pre-enabled.
-This allows us to enforce sustainable coding practices and skip over discussions in code reviews.
+Flipper Desktop comes with a variety of ESLint checks pre-enabled, which enable us to enforce sustainable coding practices and skip over discussions in code reviews.

 Specific Linters

-A short and incomplete list of unusual linters we deploy, why we do it and how to fix them.
+This section contains an incomplete list of unusual linters we deploy, why we use them, and how to fix them (where relevant).

 promise/no-nesting

-- Why: Nested promise chains can be difficult to read and reason about.
-Often, you can achieve the same by either returning the promise and handling them on a higher level or converting them to an async function.
+• Why - nested promise chains can be difficult to read and understand.
+Often, you can achieve the same result by either returning the promise and handling them on a higher level or converting them to an async function.

 Example